Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Method

-where $l_{z'}$ and $l_y$ denote the sequence lengths of $z'$ and $y$, respectively.
 Notably, this SFT process does not introduce any additional supervision information beyond the model’s own outputs.
 We simply prune the generated reasoning chains and pair them with the original, unmodified answers for training.
-As shown in Table~\ref{tab:ablation_tokenskip_only}, this strategy already brings a notable reduction in hallucinations, confirming the rationality of our analysis and design.
+As shown in Appendix C, this strategy already brings a notable reduction in hallucinations, confirming the rationality of our analysis and design.